whoiscadenyoung/Digit-Recognition-Project/README.md

 More information is provided on Bayesian classifiers here: https://sites.google.com/a/trinity.edu/csci2322-fl20/assignments/project-1-digit-classification/naive-bayesian-classifiers

 ## Files
+I was responsible for creating/writing functions that perform the classification in DigitRecognition.hs.
+Other files were written by the professor to test the code.
 Files of interest in the project:
 * DigitRecognition.hs - This is the file I wrote code in
 * TestInputs.hs - This file contains sample inputs for ghci to test functions
 * Makefile - Used to build and test the project.